tm26a21p/axhat-stack-template/README.md

 # Axhat Stack Template

-Axhat (Axum-HTMX-Askama-Tailwind) is a web application template that enables fully reactive websites without JavaScript (There is some JS of course in HTMX, but the purpose is to avoid writing some).
+Axhat (Axum-HTMX-Askama-Tailwind) is a web application template that enables fully reactive websites without **any** JavaScript (There is some JS of course in HTMX, but the purpose is to avoid writing some).

 ## Features